Citi/parfun/docs/source/tutorials/quickstart.rst

 .. code:: bash

-    pip install "Parfun[dask,scaler,pandas]"
+    pip install "parfun[dask,scaler,pandas]"

 **Initializing the library**

 Before using Parfun, the backend must be initialized.
-This can either be done with :py:func:`~Parfun.set_parallel_backend` or in a scoped context manager using :py:func:`~Parfun.set_parallel_backend_context`.
+This can either be done with :py:func:`~parfun.set_parallel_backend` or in a scoped context manager using :py:func:`~parfun.set_parallel_backend_context`.

 .. literalinclude:: ../../../examples/api_usage/backend_setup.py
     :language: python
-    :start-at: import Parfun as pf
+    :start-at: import parfun as pf

-See :py:func:`~Parfun.set_parallel_backend` for a description of the available backend options.
+See :py:func:`~parfun.set_parallel_backend` for a description of the available backend options.

 Your first parallel function